-From 8 to 12 May 2023 it's International Week!
-Together with our partners, we give workshops and lectures on topics related to the built environment, complimented with social events.
-Get to know students from other countries who follow the same study as you.
+The International Week Built Environment will take place from May 13 to 17, 2024!
+Together with our partners we provide workshops and lectures on topics related to the built environment, supplemented with social events.
+Meet and collaborate with students from other countries who study the same as you.

 TOGETHER WE BUILD THE FUTURE

 Ar you a student or lecturer in the field of Built Environment?
-Come to our annual International Week Built Environment will take place in combination with the International Conference CITC.
-We will welcome students and colleagues from all around the world to our School of Built Environment in Arnhem, the Netherlands.
+Come to our annual International Week Built Environment!
+We will welcome you to our School of Built Environment in Arnhem, the Netherlands.
 Our school and programs endorse the UN Sustainable Development Goals, therefore the International Week program will include many topics related to sustainability.
 There are many interesting lectures and workshops at our university, but there are also excursions.

 With many different activities there is a lot to discover in the International Week.
 Students from all over the world meet, learn, work and have fun together!

 Monday, May 13

 Frank Spuij, dean of the School of Built Environment, opens the International Week Built Environment 2023 with a lunch.
 After the lunch we start with a very interesting lecture about Smart Grids.
 Thereafter a student takes you for a campus tour and drinks.

 Tuesday, May 14